Luthaf/Jumos.jl/doc/simulations/steps.rst

 ^^^^^^^^^^

 During the integration steps, forces acting on the atoms will be needed.
-This forces computing step is the more time consuming one.
-Various way to do this computation exists, depening on the type of potentials (short range or long range), and some ticks can speed up the computation (pairs list, short range potential truncation).
+This forces computing step is the most time consuming aspect of the calculation.
+Various ways to do this computation exists, depening on the type of potentials (short range or long range), and some tricks can speed up the computation (pairs list, short range potential truncation).

 The algorithm used for integration have the responsability to call this step when and as many times as needed.